Barrett and Co has an experienced Conveyancing team…here’s the latest article on Searches….

 The Local Authority search is completed by the local authority and as a result will generally take longer to be completed that the first two searches mentioned.
 This search will provide the following information: whether there have been planning permission application on the property, whether there are building regulations for the property, whether there is a Tree Preservation Order or a Smoke Control Order.

 This search also highlights if the road on which the property you are purchasing is maintainable at public expense.
 If it is not maintainable at public expense, the owner will be responsible for the costs of repairing and maintaining the road, along with all other householders or frontages that have a similar right to use the road.

 The search also notifies if there are any plans for nearby road schemes, railway schemes or traffic schemes.

 Get in Touch

 If you are of buying or selling your property please contact our conveyancing department on 0118 9589711 or email [email protected].
-Alternatively, you can complete your own estimate using our online system.
+Alternatively, you can contact us for a free conveyancing estimate.